Don Kerr: Career

 Kerr was a member of Rheostatics from 1995 to 2001; he recorded on several of their albums, and performed on a number of instruments, including cello and bass.
+Kerr participated in Rheostatics live shows in 2015, and again recording and planned live shows in 2025.

 He and Sexsmith released an album together, Destination Unknown, in 2005; the album, which features their vocal harmonies, was produced by Kerr.

 He has also played with and mixed for The Hidden Cameras, Minotaurs, BidiniBand and Bahamas.

 Kerr also acted in the Canadian independent film, Amy George (2011), alongside his wife, Claudia Dey.

 Kerr was producer for Karyn Ellis' 2010 album Even Though The Sky Was Falling.
 He set up a recording studio, "Rooster", in his home; In 2012 he produced the album Letters Home for Amy Campbell.

 In 2014, along with guitarist Paul Linklater and bassist Kevin Lacroix, Kerr founded the Toronto-based band Communism.
 Their debut album, Get Down Get Together, was released in 2016.
 The band has performed at the Hillside Festival, Fuji Rock Festival, Atlin Arts & Music Festival and Farms for Change Festival.

-In 2016 Kerr produced Toronto songwriter Charlotte Cornfield's second album, Future Snowbird, and later Shawna Caspi's album Forest Fire.
+In 2016, Kerr produced Toronto songwriter Charlotte Cornfield's second album, Future Snowbird, and later Shawna Caspi's album Forest Fire.

-In 2017 Kerr drummed for Tamara Lindeman's album The Weather Station.
+In 2017, Kerr drummed for Tamara Lindeman's album The Weather Station.

-Personal
+Personal life

 Kerr and Canadian writer Claudia Dey married in 2005.
 They live in Toronto and have two children.